-- 6. (1) The purpose of this Part is to ensure that members do not suffer a financial detriment by reason of expenses incurred in connection with the exercise of functions as members. - (2) But the purpose of this Part is not to - (a) allow members to supplement their salary by way of a claim for recovery of expenses, - (b) allow political parties to benefit from expenses incurred by members, or - (c) allow resources made available to members for the exercise of functions as members to be used for other political activities.
+- 6. (1) The purpose of this Part is to ensure that members do not suffer a financial detriment by reason of expenses incurred in connection with the exercise of functions as members. - (2) But the purpose of this Part is not to - - (a) allow members to supplement their salary by way of a claim for recovery of expenses, - (b) allow political parties to benefit from expenses incurred by members, or - (c) allow resources made available to members for the exercise of functions as members to be used for other political activities party political activities including assisting election campaigning.